Yakiv Sukhovolski

-Yakiv Sukhovolski (Яків Суховольський), also known by his nom de guerre Yakiv Alyi (Яків Алый) (1880–1920) was a Ukrainian anarcho-syndicalist and writer.
+Yakiv Sukhovolski (Яків Суховольський), also known by his nom de guerre Yakiv Alyi (Яків Алий) (1880–1920) was a Ukrainian anarcho-syndicalist and writer.
 He was a member of the secretariat of the Nabat.

 Biography

 Yakiv Sukhovolski was born in 1880 in Yelysavethrad, into a working-class Jewish family.
 During the 1905 Revolution, he joined anarchists and took the pseudonym Alyi (Scarlet).
 He served hard labour for his revolutionary activities, from which he returned following the 1917 Revolution.

 Upon returning to Yelysavethrad, he established and led a group of anarcho-syndicalists.
 In November 1918, he participated in the creation of the Nabat Confederation of Anarchists of Ukraine and its newspaper, and was a permanent member of its Secretariat.
 In January–May 1919 he was an organizer of anarcho-syndicalist movement in Kharkiv, Katerynoslav and Kyiv.
 He was threatened with arrest after publishing anti-Bolshevik articles in the Nabat, in which he expressed:

 "It's no secret to anyone that all the activities of the Bolshevik party are aimed solely at keeping power in their party's hands and not giving any other tendencies the chance to propagate their ideas [...]
 The commissars through their clumsiness and their imperious style have set the insurgents against the Bolsheviks and handed a trump card to the Black Hundreds [...]
 Only the clumsy and anti-revolutionary policies of the Bolsheviks could have given this opportunity to Hryhoriv and his company to exploit the dissatisfaction of the masses and lead them into these black, treacherous deeds.